DataDog/chef-datadog/README.md

 Please review the [attributes/default.rb](https://github.com/DataDog/chef-datadog/blob/master/attributes/default.rb) file (at the version of the cookbook you use) for the list and usage of the attributes used by the cookbook.

-Should you wish to add additional elements to the agent6 configuration file (typically `/etc/datadog-agent/datadog.yaml`) that are not directly available as attributes of the cookbook, you may use the `node['datadog']['extra_config']` attribute.
-This attribute is a hash and will be marshaled into the configuration file accordingly.

 For general information on the Datadog Agent v6, please refer to the [datadog-agent](https://github.com/DataDog/datadog-agent/) repo.

 ### Agent v5